-For NEP20, the approach was to start with the same factors as the model developed for consultation presented in the Risk Adjustment Model for Hospital Acquired Complications - Technical Specifications (HAC Technical Specifications) in July 2017.
-That is, the model was not completely re-fit using the stepwise regression and this model contains the same number of risk factors.
-Checks were carried out to ensure that the risk factors were still significant.
+For NEP21, the same factors were used as the original model developed for consultation and presented in the Risk Adjustment Model for Hospital Acquired Complications - Technical Specifications (HAC Technical Specifications) in July 2017.
+That is, the model was not completely re-fit using the stepwise regression and contains the same number of risk factors, with checks carried out to ensure the risk factors were still significant.

-The key change for the risk adjustment model is that it has been updated to use Australian Refined Diagnosis Related Groups (AR-DRG) Version 10.0 to be consistent with the acute admitted national cost model (compared to the risk adjustment model presented in the HAC Technical Specifications in July 2017 which used AR-DRG Version 8.0.
-A shift to the new AR-DRG Version 10.0 has impacted the major diagnosis category and AR-DRG type model parameters, which have been updated to reflect the new AR-DRG version.
+The key change for the risk adjustment model is the use of DRG Version 10.0 to be consistent with the acute admitted national cost model (compared to the risk adjustment model presented in the HAC Technical Specifications in July 2017, which used DRG Version 8.0).
+A shift to the new DRG Version 10.0 has impacted the major diagnosis category and DRG type model parameters, which have been updated to reflect the new DRG version.